English course in Austria (Europe) – EMF Radiation and Geopathic Stress Assessment and Mitigation

 Zeppelin tours, Neuschwanstein Castle and so much more

-There is lots to do in the south of Germany and the north west of Austria.
+There are lots to do in the south of Germany and the northwest of Austria.
 It was the birthplace of the Zeppelin and there are daily Zeppelin tours for various lengths of time.
 You do have to book early!
 Book before you travel to us to make sure you get the tour of the length and cost you like.
 It is an amazing experience.

-A little further drive towards the east is Schwangau with the most gorgeous castle you will like see in your lifetime ‘Neuschwanstein Castle’.
-Take a day for it to travel down, buy your entry ticket (with a admission time on it, so get there early and you get in earlier.
-Come after lunch time and you’ll likely have to wait till the late afternoon for one of the last tours/accesses) and why not enjoy a horse and cart ride up to the castle.
+A little further drive towards the east is Schwangau with the most gorgeous castle you will like to see in your lifetime ‘Neuschwanstein Castle’.
+Take a day for it to travel down, buy your entry ticket (with an admission time on it, so get there early and you get in earlier.
+Come after lunchtime and you’ll likely have to wait till the late afternoon for one of the last tours/accesses) and why not enjoy a horse and cart ride up to the castle.
 It is an experience you won’t forget.